Special Education Needs and Disabilities

 The policy includes information about how the school prevents those pupils with SEND from being treated less favourably than pupils with no SEND.

-Follow the link below to the school’s latest accessibility plan.
+Use the attached document below to the school’s latest accessibility plan.
 The school buildings and grounds are designed to maximise access to all pupils, including those with disabilities.

 The BCP Council SEND Local Offer provides information on services and activities for children and young people living in Bournemouth, Christchurch and Poole aged 0 to 25 with special educational needs and disabilities.